wtp43/obsidian-vault/Leetcode Questions/Intuition.md

 - Find K largest numbers (quickselect): O(N) but worst case O(N^2)
 - Sort by (nums[i], i) then sort again by the index i and return the largest k elements: O(NlogN)
 - Keep a heap of the largest k items (nums[i], i).
 If cur num is smaller than the top of the heap, continue.
 If it is bigger, pop the top of the heap and insert the cur num: O(NlogK)

+# Heap
+To make a max heap, push -x for x in array onto a min heap.